 - Short Essays.

-You also need to prepare one Indian Language and for it your topics to prepare is same a above and it also include:
+You also need to prepare one Indian Language and for it, your topics to prepare is same an above and it also includes:

 Paper III (Indian Heritage and Culture, History and Geography of the World and Society)

 - Indian culture will cover the salient aspects of Art Forms, literature and Architecture from ancient to modern times.

 - Modern Indian history from about the middle of the eighteenth century